Conforming nanoparticle sheets to surfaces with Gaussian curvature: Bending and adhesion

-The crossover from incomplete adhesion on small spheres to tightly conforming to larger spheres is reminiscent of the crossover in a thin sheet's `bendability', which is the ratio of tensile to bending forces, $P R^2/B$, where $P$ is the tension at the edge of a sheet covering a PS sphere due to in-plane stretching or interfacial forces~\cite{king_elastic_2012}.
-As the PS sphere size increases, so too does the bendability of the sheet.
+The crossover from incomplete adhesion on small spheres to tightly conforming to larger spheres is reminiscent of the crossover in a thin sheet's `bendability', which is the ratio of tensile to bending forces, $T W^2/B$, where $T$ is the tension at the edge of a sheet of width $W$ due to in-plane stretching or interfacial forces~\cite{king_elastic_2012}.
+If we consider the case where $W\sim D$, so that the sheet covers the same proportion of the sphere for different sphere sizes, then as the PS sphere size increases, so too does the bendability of the sheet.
 Our system differs from these recent studies of comparably stiff sheets, however, because of the strong pinning of the nanoparticle sheet to the substrate.
-The apparent force imbalance in the stretching of the sheet measured in simulations shows that adhesion enables a disproportionate increase in radial tension, at a rate faster than long-range elasticity would allow (Supplementary Information~\Fig{fig_imbalance}).
+The apparent force imbalance in the stretching of the sheet measured in simulations shows that adhesion enables a disproportionate increase in radial tension, at a rate faster than long-range elasticity would allow (Supplementary Information \Fig{fig_imbalance}).
 Specifically, adhesion supplies a tension which offsets the imbalance of in-plane stresses, $\partial_r (r\sigma_{rr}) - \sigma_{\phi\phi}$.
 While this quantity would vanish without pinning, here the stress imbalance grows as $\theta^2$ for small to moderate polar angles (see Supplementary Information).